grahamwaters/GnomansLand/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project is for fun :smile:.
+This project started as a simple exercise in the use of pygame and reinforcement agents and grew into a fascinatingly organic (theoretically open-world) mixture of minecraft, age of empires, fallout shelter, and NetLogo.
 We are building a semi-open world virtual wilderness for our Gnomes.
 They live in a post-apocolypic survival society where they have to hunt and gather to stay alive.

 There are many Interesting subtasks within this project:
 * (Keeping it PG) Integration of Gnomes having children, resulting in attribute inheritence.